Saibot393/LocknKey/README.md

 - Lockable: if this token can be locked
 - Lock on close[Wall only]: to lock this door when it is closed
 - [Token only] Locked: if this token is locked
 - ID keys: IDs which this key can lock/unlock seperated with ";" (or ";" if multiple keys are required).
-You can add any string of characters to this list.
+You can add any string of characters to this list
+- Key use Dialog: to popup a dialog on key use in which the player has to select the used key(s), usefull for puzzles
 - Password: to set one or more passwords seperated with ";" to unlock (or lock) this door
 - Password changeable: to allow players to change this locks password if they have a valid password (only useable with the popup-menu control sceme)
 - Identities: to use identities (IDs and Names of Tokens/Actors/User) to unlock this lock